ivadomed/ivadomed/docs/source/configuration_file.rst

     {
         "$schema": "http://json-schema.org/draft-04/schema#",
         "title": "slice_filter_params",
+        "$$description": [
-        "description": "Discard a slice from the dataset if it meets a condition, see below.", "type": "dict",
+            "Discard a slice from the dataset if it meets a condition, defined below.\n", "A slice is an entire 2D image taken from a 3D volume (e.g. an image of size 128x128 taken from a volume of size 128x128x16).\n", "Therefore, the parameter ``slice_filter_params`` is applicable for 2D models only.", ],
+        "type": "dict",
         "options": {
             "filter_empty_input": {